ramirezxc02/ramirezxc02/README.md

   - Conduct frontend testing, including unit testing and end-to-end testing, to ensure functionality and compatibility across browsers and devices.

 ## Some projects
  #### **ISLAPP** this was one of my last university projects, and I'm really proud of it.
 This was created for "San Lucas Island" employers to automate the way that they stored the ilicit activities made by whoever which was visiting the island.
 The main technologies used for developing thi project were C#, .Net Framework, GitHub, SQL server and the architecture was "Multi-Layers".
-You can see further info here: Link to ISLAPP Repository.
+You can see further info here:

  ![Robot](https://github.com/ramirezxc02/ramirezxc02/blob/main/Interface_Islapp.png)